GonmasPT/Breast-Cancer-Wisconsin-Diagnosis/README.md

 <li>XGBoost</li>
 </ul>

-I use cross-validation to assess model performance and fine-tune hyperparameters.
-The evaluation metrics include accuracy, precision, recall, F1-score, and the confusion matrix to ensure a comprehensive understanding of model effectiveness, especially in the presence of an imbalanced dataset.
+I applied cross-validation to evaluate the performance of each model, using recall as the primary metric throughout the notebook.
+Recall was chosen to prioritize minimizing false negatives, particularly important for this classification task.
+After identifying the best-performing model, I further assessed its performance using additional metrics, including accuracy, precision, and F1-score, for a more comprehensive evaluation.

 ### Dataset